Black and Blue Mixed Berry Cobbler

 Eating a berry cobbler warm from the oven topped with ice cream is ideal.
 As the ice cream melts, it comes together with the juicy, baked berries on the bottom.
-The biscuit on top provides a nice buttery compliment to the sweet juicy berries and ice cream.
+The biscuit on top provides a nice buttery complement to the sweet juicy berries and ice cream.

-The Clean Up
+Cobbler Clean Up

-Cobblers might be quick and easy to make, but clean up can be another story.
+Cobbler might be quick and easy to make, but clean up can be another story.
 With filling steeped over the edges and the nonuniform biscuits, berry cobbler is definitely not a tidy looking dish, now is it?
 In fact, it can be quite messy if you use a little too much filling, as it can easily bubble over as it bakes.

 I always put pies and cobblers on a baking sheet to catch the drips and keep them from going to the bottom of my oven.
 No matter how careful you are, you can be pretty certain you will have some messy dishes and pans to clean up after baking fruit cobbler and pie………but they are SO worth the mess.

 As with all cleaning, I try to get to it as soon as possible.
-The longer you leave it sit, the harder the clean up.
-If I remember, I try to line my baking sheet with parchment paper or foil, for easy clean up.
+The longer you leave it sit, the harder the cleanup.
+If I remember, I try to line my baking sheet with parchment paper or foil, for easy cleanup.

 Thanks to my favorite little cleaning tool, the Scotch-Brite Extreme Scrub Sponge, clean-up can be a breeze.
-It’s treated to resist bacterial odors, and has 4x the scrubbing power than the next leading brand at removing tough baked-on messes allowing me to clean easier and avoid smelly sponges.
+It’s treated to resist bacterial odors and has 4x the scrubbing power than the next leading brand at removing tough baked-on messes allowing me to clean easier and avoid smelly sponges.
 A smelly sponge = bacteria.
 Did you know the kitchen sponge can be one of the biggest sources for germs in the house.
 YUCK!
-The Extreme Scrub Sponge features long-lasting antimicrobial agent in the sponge and scrubber that provides product protection against bacterial odors.
+The Extreme Scrub Sponge features a long-lasting antimicrobial agent in the sponge and scrubber that provides product protection against bacterial odors.
 Now that’s a sponge I want in my kitchen!!